mozilla/fx-private-relay/docs/translations.md

 primary supported language for their region.
 This may be different from the user's preferred language.
 The price is in their region's currency.

+The Relay phone plan is a premium plan that is available in Canada and the United States.
+The user cannot buy a phone plan unless they are in one of those countries.
+A new premium user submits their real number.
+Relay sends a message to the user's number with a verification code.
+After verifying their real number, the user picks a Relay mask number.
+Relay only suggests mask numbers from the same country as the user's real phone.
+After the user selects a Relay mask number, Relay sends an welcome message from their mask number.
+Relay sends all the messages with English text.

+When an external contact sends an SMS text to a mask number, the service forwards the message to the Relay user.
+The forwarded message has a prefix identifying the sender's number.
+The content is not translated.
+When an external contact calls the mask number, Relay starts a call with the Relay user.

 When a user installs the Relay Add-On, the content is also in their preferred language.
 The Add-On reflects the Relay premium plan availability in their region.